Whoaa512/starred/README.md

 - [jamesroutley/24a2](https://github.com/jamesroutley/24a2) - 🏵 An ultra-minimalist game engine
 - [ealush/vest](https://github.com/ealush/vest) - Vest ✅ Declarative validations framework
 - [remorses/holocron](https://github.com/remorses/holocron) - Open source drop-in replacement for Mintlify as a Vite plugin
-- [ngneat/helipopper](https://github.com/ngneat/helipopper) - 🚁 A Powerful Tooltip and Popover for Angular Applications
 - [aeroheim/midori](https://github.com/aeroheim/midori) - library for animated image backgrounds
 - [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate and modify .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.
 - [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.